tangjennii-wq/chalk-talk/CODEX_REVIEW_PROMPT.md

      succeeds while user never reconnects; (b) async job succeeds and user IS watching; (c) reload mid-job then reconnect; (d) restart (genId bump) during an async poll; (e) cancel during draft vs during critique.
 For each, state how many times quota is consumed.
+   - **Also trace REFINE and IMAGE quota separately.** Refine consumes 1 *talk* (frontend, after the patch JSON parses); the 5-image pool is separate.
+Refine and image go through the SYNCHRONOUS path only — confirm the async talk-quota rules (server-side consume, `_useAsync` skip) do NOT leak into the refine or image paths, and that neither is charged on a failed/malformed result.
 6. **Library drag-to-reorder** — pointer-events, within a specialty group, persisted to a `sort_order` column, drives both the library and the public showcase order.
 7. **Apply-proofread refine mode** — a toggle; applies external (OpenEvidence) feedback as a